I'm in an abusive relationship.

 The programming and dependency of the pseudopersonality are put in place with strong influence techniques over months and years and they do not simply disappear when the person leaves the abusive relationship.
 It takes work and study to undo it.

-There are some ideas here about how the beliefs of the pseudopersonality hamper recovery and some special considerations when the abuser is a mother.
+There are some ideas here about how the beliefs of the pseudopersonality hamper recovery, some special considerations when the abuser is a mother and particular ideas about sibling abuse.

 You need to remove yourself from the situation, rest and recover.